Before a development project, there are many decisions and factors to consider.

 What is Energy Infrastructure?

 The term ‘energy infrastructure’ refers to the mechanisms, assets, and processes that are used throughout the UK to generate and deliver energy.
-This includes sources such as gas, electricity, and oil, and directly impacts both residential and commercial inhabitants.
+This includes sources such as gas, electricity, and oil and directly affects both residential and commercial users.

 Components of the UK’s energy infrastructure include: